dagron78/Metis_AI_RAG/docs/Metis_RAG_Authentication_Implementation_Detailed_Plan.md

 6. **RAGEngine Refactoring**: Refactored the RAGEngine into multiple files to improve maintainability and make it easier to add security features.
 This approach allowed us to add user context and permission filtering without making the code too complex.

+7. **Secure Document Chunking**: Implemented secure document chunking by modifying the DocumentProcessor class to preserve security metadata during chunking and ensure that chunk-level permissions match document permissions.
+We also added support for handling permission transitions within documents, allowing different sections of a document to have different permission levels.

+8. **Post-Retrieval Security**: Added a post-retrieval permission checking mechanism to the VectorStore class as an additional security layer.
+This ensures that even if the initial query filtering misses something, we still verify permissions before returning results to the user.

 ## Next Steps

 1. ✅ Complete Phase 1 (JWT Authentication)